simonvh/pita/README.md

 ![pita overview](docs/img/pita_graph.png)

-Pita can combine imprecise and or incomplete gene models with experimental data such as RNA-seq and H3K4me3 ChIP-seq data to create improved gene annotation.
+Pita can combine imprecise and/or incomplete gene models with experimental data such as RNA-seq and H3K4me3 ChIP-seq to create improved gene annotation.
 Features:

 * Graph-based annotation capable of incorporating diverse types of data
-* Improved annotation of 5' by prioritizing promoters with H3K4me3
+* Improved annotation of 5' end of genes by prioritizing promoters with H3K4me3
 * UTR annotation based on RNA-seq data in combination with change-point detection

 ## Installation